miadco/Hybrid-Identity-Enterprise-Administration/README.md

 # Azure Hybrid Identity & Enterprise Administration Lab

 This project provides a step-by-step guide to building a foundational Hybrid Identity lab in Microsoft Azure.
-It is designed to be a superior alternative to local virtualization (like VirtualBox), providing hands-on experience in a realistic, enterprise-grade cloud environment.
+It is designed to be an alternative to local virtualization (like VirtualBox), providing hands-on experience in a realistic, enterprise-grade cloud environment.

 The lab is structured in progressive phases, starting with a core setup and advancing to production-grade security and troubleshooting scenarios.

 📘 Powered by Prompt Engineering
 This lab was designed, built, and documented in tandem with ChatGPT-4, demonstrating not just technical proficiency in IAM and cloud identity, but also advanced prompt engineering workflows for system planning, troubleshooting, and documentation.

-Every step — from idea to implementation — reflects both my engineering skill and my ability to co-create effectively with AI.
+Every step from idea to implementation reflects both my engineering skill and my ability to co-create effectively with AI.

 ---